macklinu/advent-of-code-2018/README.md

 ### `bin/check`

 After installing dependencies, you can then run this command to run the tests and type checking.
 Exits with a non-zero code if either tests or type checking fails; otherwise, exits with zero.

+### `bin/python`

+This is a helpful script to open up a Python REPL with the installed dependencies and using the desired version of Python (3.7).